 As readers delve into the blog, they gain knowledge about email marketing metrics while indirectly becoming acquainted with HubSpot's relevant services.
 It's a win-win situation for both information seekers and potential customers.

-SaaS companies rely heavily on data to measure performance, understand user behavior, and optimize marketing strategies.
+SaaS companies rely heavily on data to measure performance, understand user behaviour, and optimize marketing strategies.
 The marketing plan should incorporate data analysis to make informed decisions and improve campaigns.

 This is the different languages in which HubSpot offers its services and becomes a SaaS product that has a global reach.